fishinwind/workshop/rst/Block_1/class-5.rst

 In Class Exercises
 ==================
-We're going to take a break this class so that you can catch up your exercises.
+We're going to take a break this class so that you can catch up on your exercises.
 Please spend some time going back through the exercises from classes 1-4.